 To those of you who didn’t know, a retailer did not only make their profits out of the difference in sales and cost.
 It is a norm for them to induce shelves rental and a percentage cut out of a manufacturer’s monthly sales to them.
 Well, can we blame them for wanting to make more money out of their overly eager suppliers?

 Facebook, Instagram and Youtube

 Are you an influencer?
-Are you setting up yourself for catastrophe by building your business platform only in Facebook and other social medias?
-My advise to you is “Don’t be lazy!”
+Are you setting up yourself for catastrophe by building your business platform only on Facebook and other social media?
+My advice to you is “Don’t be lazy!”
 As you ride on the popularity of Facebook and making great strides with their advertisement, build your website.
-While you are gaining foot traffic into your store from the foot traffic in Walmart, invest your own standalone flagship near the giant hypermarket.
+While you are gaining foot traffic into your store from the foot traffic in Walmart, invest your own standalone flagship near the Giant hypermarket.

 It doesn’t matter in which industry, you are never too early to create your own pillar of strength for your own business.
 All said you don’t want to feel sorry for not taking action sooner.